VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Adaption/AccessibilityAdaption.md

 ## First Things First: Why Support Accessibility

-Perceive it as a *disclaimer* of some kind.
+Perceive this part as a *disclaimer* of some kind.
 @Image(source: "placeholder", alt: "")

 ### The Clientele Exists and Is Visible